Aims and scope

 We are working closely with relevant indexing services including PubMed Central and Web of Science (Clarivate Analytics) to ensure that articles published in Bioelectronic Medicine will be available in their databases when appropriate.

 Bioelectronic Medicine operates a single-blind peer-review system, where the reviewers are aware of the names and affiliations of the authors, but the reviewer reports provided to authors are anonymous.
+Authors are allowed to suggest up to three potential reviewers in their cover letter, but they should not suggest recent collaborators or colleagues who work in the same institution as themselves (and they will not find out which reviewers were invited).

 The benefit of single-blind peer review is that it is the traditional model of peer review that many reviewers are comfortable with, and it facilitates a dispassionate critique of a manuscript.